Operation Midnight Climax: Results

-Official results of these experiments were not released, but accounts from supervisors of the experiments give little insight to the findings.
+Official results of these experiments were not released, and accounts from supervisors of the experiments give little insight to the findings.
 George Hunter White, an agent at the Federal Bureau of Narcotics, and Ira "Ike" Feldman, a former military intelligence officer, who oversaw San Francisco experiments, noticed that subjects spoke far more freely when under the influence of a combination of drugs and sex.
 "No one knows where they [human test subjects] are now, or what effects they may have suffered."

 Background

 History

-Operation Midnight Climax started in 1954 and consisted of a web of CIA-run safehouses in San Francisco at 225c Chestnut Street, San Francisco, CA, and Mill Valley, California, as well as New York City.
+Operation Midnight Climax was launched in 1954 and consisted of a web of CIA-run safehouses in San Francisco at 225c Chestnut Street, San Francisco, CA, in Mill Valley, California, as well as New York City.
 The safehouses were dramatically scaled back in 1963, following a report by CIA Inspector General John Earman which strongly recommended closing the facility.
 The San Francisco safehouses were closed in 1965, and the New York City safehouse soon followed in 1966.
-Operation Midnight Climax and Project MKUltra were considered to be so secretive that few people, even in the highest government positions, knew Gottlieb existed, let alone was conducting these experiments.
-However, some senior officers in the CIA knew enough about him to connect his work to LSD.
+Operation Midnight Climax and Project MKUltra were considered to be so secretive that few people, even in the highest government positions, knew about Sidney Gottlieb or his connection to the LSD used in the operation.